jespen/studioclay/SHOP_SETUP.md

 4. Paste the contents of the `supabase/products.sql` file
 5. Run the query to create the products table and sample data

+The products table includes important fields for stock management:
+- `stock_quantity`: Tracks how many items are available
+- `in_stock`: Boolean flag indicating if the product is available for purchase

 ### Art Orders Table

 1. In the SQL Editor, create another query